 Fact: BPA from plastic kitchen utensils can end up in our bodies.

 Tip: Use BPA–free plastic cutlery and use metal or glass bowls and measuring cups.

 Fact: Many of the kitchen items we use every day contain BPA.

-Tip: Switch to products like those found in VitaCost’s Clean Collection or go tree-free by choosing cloth rags or bagasse-based paper towels, napkins, and plates.
+Tip: Switch to cloth or Bamboo based paper towels, napkins, and plates.
 Also choose metal or glass bowls and measuring cups.

 Fact: While choosing recycled toilet paper seems like the healthiest option, it usually contains BPA.

 Tip: Go paperless as much as possible and say no to unnecessary receipts and go paperless!

 Fact: Items such as implants, catheters, and dental devices/appliances contain BPA.
 (23)